canada & united states of america

 Mont-Royale hill views of Downtown Montreal.

 The Chateau du Frontenac, the symbol of Quebec.
-I find it quite difficult to get excited by such buildings.

 united states of america

 Detroit was the most under-researched destination we'd visited as part of the journey.
 There was an opportunity to include a US city with a simple border crossing - whether from Niagara into Buffalo or Windsor into Detroit.
 Superficial research revealed that it was the home of Motown.
 It was also home to some rather unique examples of brick-built buildings, constructed at a time when Detroit was in its economic ascendancy.
 These were some of the first architectural examples of tall buildings which were to provide the blueprint for what become known as skyscrapers.
 This was how Detroit ended up on our itinerary.

 And so, for $3.50, a transit bus (Nexus) whisked us from Canada and into the United States.
 As it did so it lead us into one of America's most dangerous cities...
 Transiting through the Canada-America link tunnel, we were stopped at the border point and were required to disembark, hauling our rucksacks with us.
 The bus waited for its allotted ten minutes - and promptly left without us.
 For reasons known only to the US border guards themselves, we were detained the longest out of everyone on our bus, compelled to wait for the next one coming through the tunnel.
 We were interrogated in a depressing white box of a room, having waited in plastic chairs.
 A prominently-placed framed picture of President Obama hung on the wall behind our interrogator.
 There were also two large charters on the wall setting out the mantra that this room was America's "front line" followed by the words "God bless America".
 Neither inspired nor put me at ease.